michelle-miller/virtual-agent/capabilities_list_energy_en.md

 - ****Reschedule home appointment****

-    User wants to reschedule an appointment at their home
+    User wants to reschedule an appointment at their home.

 - ****Store hours****